xhinini/Big-Data_Project1/README.md

 When are tickets most likely to be issued?

 For this question, we developed a single round of MapReduce.
 The purpose of our MapReduce script was to extract the time values from the input dataset, round them down to the nearest hour, and output the resulting hours along with a count of 1 for each hour.
 This output could then be used as input to a MapReduce job to produce a count of events per hour.
-From our result, the most often time tickets get issued was 9:00 AM with 999544 counts.
+From our result, the most often time of tickets get issued was 9:00 AM with 999544 counts.

 What are the most common years and types of cars to be ticketed?